juju/docs/src/en/reference-install.md

 sudo snap refresh juju
 ```

-See the [Snapcraft documentation][snapcraft] for more information on snaps.
+See the [Snapcraft documentation][snapcraft-docs] for more information on
+snaps.

 #### Using a PPA